What Is the Older Americans Act (OAA)?

 State and Area Agencies on Aging

-The Older Americans Act funds many programs for the elderly through direct grants to states.
+The Older Americans Act funds many programs for older adults through direct grants to states.
 Each state receives OAA funds based on the percentage of people who are 60 or older.

 Who Is Eligible for Services Under the Older Americans Act?

 States can't deny anyone services because of their income.
-That means that someone who might earn too much to qualify for services directed at low income individuals would still be able to receive services provided under OAA state programs.
-Contacting a State Agency on Aging will help you determine which services are available to you.
+That means that someone who might earn too much to qualify for services for low-income individuals would still be able to receive benefits provided under OAA state programs.
+Contacting a State Unit on Aging will help you determine available services.